“I have tried to channel

 It is really hard to write a page about yourself.
 I’ve sat here for quite a while, fingers poised over the keyboard, thinking about how to describe me, Emma Jane, who I am, my life, and everything in between.

 I am a mother to two beautiful daughters that fill my life with fun, chatter, vibrancy and surprises.
 My passion is to improve support for women and their families that have experienced birth trauma, perinatal mental health issues, had a premature baby and the difficult journey of neonatal.

-I am a postnatal doula.
-I am also privileged to work for the NHS in the Health in Pregnancy Service supporting women in pregnancy and beyond with their general health and wellbeing, but also their emotional/mental health.
+I am a postnatal doula, CBT and Mindfulness practitioner.
+I am also privileged to work for the NHS supporting women in pregnancy and beyond with their general health and wellbeing, but also their emotional/mental health.
 I support perinatal mental health services, both nationally and locally to affect change in policy and care services to make sure there is awareness of how birth trauma impacts on maternal emotional wellbeing.

 My greatest desire is to improve the culture of birth.

 I had my first daughter at only 22 and sadly had a very traumatic birth which nearly cost me and my baby our lives.
 I didn’t realise it at the time, but my birth experience and awful postnatal care resulted in Post Traumatic Stress Disorder (PTSD).
 Unfortunately my PTSD was not diagnosed till many years later.

-I have tried to use my experience to help others who also have suffered birth trauma, and also to educate health professionals on the impact of trauma from birth.
-Im part of the amazing #Matexp.
-I also run a birth trauma and PTSD support website, facebook and twitter page called ‘Unfold your wings’ to raise awareness of PTSD and birth trauma.
+I seek to use my experience to help others who also have suffered birth trauma, and also to educate health professionals on the impact of trauma from birth.
+Im part of #Matexp.
+I also run a birth trauma and PTSD support website, facebook and twitter page called ‘Unfold your wings‘ to raise awareness of PTSD and birth trauma.

 Im quirky, creative, sometimes a little dipsy, and definitely emotional, but I don’t mind being different.
 I will admit that I also love things that sparkle.
 Im passionate and sometimes a little insecure.
 I love butterflies, flowers and all things nature.
 I like nothing more than taking my camera to wonderful and interesting places and capturing life with all it’s magic.